6exagon/manybusesaway/README.md

 Most buses are straightforwardly from one of the nine included transit agencies, and these should be obvious.
 However, there are many unusual buses or modes of transportation listed on transit agency websites along with buses.
 Internal numbers are used for this project, retrieved from the [King County GIS Open Data map](https://gis-kingcounty.opendata.arcgis.com/datasets/51714753981a4c2695e603832c953551_2647) and many other sources, but these may not always be visible on vehicles.
 Note that the compiler cannot properly parse many of these, as they're named irregularly in menus.

 Transportation methods not seemingly classified as buses and found in the same listings (Vanpool-type services, ferries, paratransit, etc.) are not included.
 In addition, one-off improvised/emergency services do not count; routes must be at least theoretically recurring services that have their own listings.
-This excludes the King County Metro/Sound Transit April 2025 construction [Circulator](https://www.soundtransit.org/get-to-know-us/news-events/news-releases/1-line-service-disrupted-repair-work-april-14-to-23) bus (though this was completed), the Intercity Transit Nightline service (which is just an extension to an existing route), and many others, though it still leaves many edge cases to be included.
+This excludes the King County Metro/Sound Transit April 2025 construction [Circulator](https://www.soundtransit.org/get-to-know-us/news-events/news-releases/1-line-service-disrupted-repair-work-april-14-to-23) bus (though this was completed), the Intercity Transit Nightline service (which is just an extension to an existing route), and many others.
+It still leaves many edge cases to be included, though.

 Only official [transit agencies](https://www.wsdot.wa.gov/publications/manuals/fulltext/M3079/spt.pdf) as considered by WSDOT, of which there are currently 32, are included.
 This is for many reasons, but especially the fact that there's no other clear way to delineate official and public routes.
 So, tribal transportation providers, community transportation providers, the Travel Washington Intercity Bus Program, Washington State Ferries, Amtrak, school buses, etc. are not included.
 Examples include Snoqualmie Valley Transportation, ruralTransit, the SDOT/Solid Ground Circulator, the Seattle Monorail, and so many more.

 ### Edge Cases

-King County Metro Transit:
+_King County Metro Transit_
 - `90` is the King County Metro Transit snow shuttle.
 It is very seldom operational (only during inclement weather), and the service advisories announcing it are inconsistent.
 It is certainly the most challenging bus to collect.
 - `96` is the First Hill Seattle Streetcar.
 - `97` is the Link Shuttle, a semi-permanent replacement for Sound Transit Link trains that are not operational.